patroni/patroni/docs/faq.rst

     Software like ``repmgr`` performs communication among the nodes to decide when actions should be taken.

     Patroni on the other hand relies on the state stored in the DCS.
-The DCS acts as a source of true for Patroni to decide what it should do.
+The DCS acts as a source of truth for Patroni to decide what it should do.

-    While having a separate DCS cluster can make you bloat your architecture, this approach also makes it less likely for split-brain scenarios to happen in your cluster.
+    While having a separate DCS cluster can make you bloat your architecture, this approach also makes it less likely for split-brain scenarios to happen in your Postgres cluster.

 What is the difference between Patroni and other HA solutions in regards to Postgres management?
     Patroni does not just manage the high availability of the Postgres cluster but also manages Postgres itself.